How Long Does it Take for Wood Filler to Dry?

 Step #3: Spread the Filler

 Apply and spread the filler unto the surface using a putty knife.
 Make sure that the hole is completely covered.
-Remove any excess by scraping it off carefully.
-We suggest using a dry cloth to clean any excess wood filler.
+If there’s any excess, carefully scrape it off.
+I recommend using a dry cloth to wipe away any remaining wood filler for a clean, smooth finish.

 Step #4: Wait for it to Dry